hardlystrictlyjerry/hardlystrictlyjerry.github.io/spire.md

 So, if a bunch of us edit the same base Project, I will export all the tracks and provide links to them here so you can create a "merged" version in GarageBand.
 (I could also create a pre-mixed wav file with all the individual tracks in a new project).

-Another option is "round robin", where we sequentially work on a single Spire project and "pass it around" to each person in turn.
-That could also work well once we all get comfortable with the process and decide this is a fun activity.
+A simple alternative is "round robin", where we sequentially work on a single Spire project and "pass it around" to each person in turn.
+To do this, it's helpful to announce to the group that you are going to be working on your track in the near future.
+Then others can wait until you've uploaded your project to continue.